Grantcheng/Grantcheng.github.io/01-publication-and-project.md

 ### Conferences

 * **[ICCEIT2013] Hong Cheng, Jianhui Shang, Chao Zhang**, *“Object Extraction By Superpixel Grouping”*.
+Proceedings of the International
-International Conference on Control Engineering and Information System, Yueyang, Hunan, China, June 20, 2014 - June 22, 2014
+Conference on Control Engineering and Information System, pp:725-732, 2015.

 ## Preprint Papers
 * **Hong Cheng, Xiaojun Song.
 (Submitted).** *A nonparametric test for Granger-causality---Specification in quantile models.*